ServiceStack/servicestack.net/MyApp/_videos/mobile/video1.md

 date: 29-04-2021
 ---

-In this video we should how you can use ServiceStack's Dart client library with your Flutter Android application to quickly get up and running with Add ServiceStack Reference to call C# .NET APIs from a Flutter Android App with native Dart client and DTOs.
+In this video, we will demonstrate how you can swiftly set up and begin utilizing ServiceStack's Dart client library with your Flutter Android or iOS applications.

+This also enables you to automate the generation native typed Dart Data Transfer Objects (DTOs) using the Add ServiceStack Reference feature, which simplifies the integration process and typed end-to-end communication between your Flutter Mobile Apps.